samjulien/blog/_includes/asides/react.markdown

 Besides these functions, the class contains a field called `auth0` that is initialized with values extracted from your Auth0 application.
 It is important to keep in mind that you **have to** replace the `<AUTH0_DOMAIN>` and `<AUTH0_CLIENT_ID>` placeholders that you are passing to the `auth0` field.

 Attentive readers will probably notice that the `Auth` service also imports a module called `history` that you defined yet.
-This module is actually pretty simple and you can define it in only two lines.
+This module is actually pretty simple, and you can define it in only two lines.
 You could also create it inside the `Auth` service, however, to provide reusability, you will create in a module of its own.

 So, create a file called `./src/history.js` and add the following code to it: